In honor of Global Champagne Day, let me introduce you to the top champagne to pop to celebrate the occasion.

 Too many people think that champagne should be saved for special occasions.
 And if you have been around here long enough, you know that we are so against that belief.

 So we understand you might want to save your best champagne, the $100+ bottle for something other than “I worked out today and rocked it!” but please, don’t wait too long.
-Put that date in your calendar, make it a priority, because if you put it off too long, you will be giving it away rather than enjoying it.
-Trust me on this one…the Tinkerbell plate saga taught me this (check out this blog if you have no clue what I’m talking about.)
+Put that date in your calendar and make it a priority.

 So grab yourself a bottle, pop that cork and let’s learn a little bit about champagne, shall we?